unknwon/goconfig/README.md

 - It supports read recursion sections.
 - It supports auto increment of key.
 - It supports configuration file with comments each section or key which all the other parsers don't support!!!!!!!
-- It Compiles!!
-It works with go version 1 and later.
+- It supports get value through type bool, float64, int, int64 and string, methods that start with "Must" means ignore errors and get zero-value if error occurs.

 ## Example(Comments Support!!!!)